 Valencia in winter (thanks to Rosalie of Rosalie Goes)

-For those of us visiting from more northerly climates, arriving in Valencia will feel like fast forwarding straight to springtime.
+For those of us visiting from more northerly climates, southern Spain in December is a treat.
+Arriving in Valencia will feel like fast forwarding straight to springtime.
 Most days are still warm enough to comfortably sit outside, and you shouldn’t need much more than a light jacket to keep warm.
 With the beaches just cool enough to deter most people, you’ll be able to experience Valencia virtually tourist-free.

 Valencia is a city known for its stunning architecture, ranging from ornate townhomes to modern masterpieces.
 Because of the cooler temperatures, you’ll be able to explore the streets and neighbourhoods on foot without overheating.
 Museums and historical sites will have shorter opening hours, but you’ll have the place to yourself while it is open.

 Throughout December and early January, Valencia comes alive with seasonal festivities.
 Lacy fairy lights lining all of the main streets and poinsettias adorn every nook and corner.